Peugeot 308: Hatchback

 The 308 was available as a five-door hatchback, with a three-door limited to a few markets.
-In May 2010, Peugeot announced the return of a GTi model (known as the GT in the United Kingdom), featuring a turbocharged 1.6 L engine with 200 bhp.
+In May 2010, Peugeot announced the return of a GTi model (known as the GT in the United Kingdom), featuring a turbocharged 1.6L engine with 200 bhp.

 SW (Estate)

 A station wagon concept version of the 308, the Peugeot 308 SW Prologue, was also unveiled at the 2007 Frankfurt Motor Show.
 The production version was shown at the 78th International Geneva Motor Show in March 2008 and went on sale that summer.
-The 308 SW (or 308 Touring in Australia) was available in a five or seven-seat versions.
+The 308 SW (or 308 Touring in Australia) was available in five- or seven-seat versions.